AderitoSilva/GodotDropShadowGenerator/README.md

 - The genarated drop shadow images are saved in PNG format.
 - The resolution of the generated images is padded as necessary to allow for the blur radius.
 - It processes `Texture2D`, instead of `Image`.
 This is to make it more convenient to use the default import behavior of Godot, where image files are imported as `Texture2D` by default.
 This also makes it possible for you to provide textures from other sources (for example, `ViewportTexture`), instead of just images.
 - Although this is a simple tool, it is relatively optimized for performance.
-It uses paralell processing and SIMD vector math for faster image processing.
+It uses buffer pooling, paralell processing and SIMD vector math for faster image processing.

 ## Compatibility
 This tool was created for Godot 4.5, but it might work well in older versions.